deer-hunt/ipsurv/docs/ipsurv-cmd/command_arguments.md

 # Command arguments

-This document is description of IpSurv's command arguments.
+This document is description of ipsurv's command arguments.

 ## Index